Q: What is the official definition of a DO?

 Q: How many DOs are there in the United States?

 A: Currently, there are more than 80,000 DOs in the United States.

 Q: How many DOs are there in my state?

 A: Access the latest Osteopathic Medical Profession Report to find out the number of DOs in your state as well as other statistical information about the osteopathic medical profession.

 Q: How many osteopathic medical schools are there in the United States and how can I locate one?

-A: There are 29 osteopathic medical colleges (COMs) in 37 locations throughout the United States.
+A: As of the 2014-15 academic year, there will be 30 osteopathic medical colleges (COMs) offering instruction in 40 locations throughout the United States.
 To locate an osteopathic medical school, please view the complete listing of COMs.

 Q: How can I find statistics/rankings to help me choose the best osteopathic medical college?